JamesFincher/n8n-nodes-roundrobin/n8n-nodes-roundrobin/README.md

 1. **Initialize** with the Round Robin in "Clear" mode to start fresh
 2. **Store Initial Message** from User (spot index 0)
 3. **Loop**:
-   - Retrieve the conversation history (format: conversationHistory)
+   - Retrieve the conversation history (format: conversationHistory, platform: openai)
    - Send to LLM for Assistant response
    - Store the Assistant response (spot index 1)
    - Retrieve updated conversation history